hannahdesmond/mastery-curriculum/chapter7/README.md

 string.split("l")
 ```

 > Where did the 'l's go in the example above?
-Think about this: in the first `split` example, where did the `" "` spaces go?
+Think about this, in the first `split` example, where did the `" "` spaces go?

 If we provide an empty string (with no characters or spaces in it), the string will build an array with each element representing one character of that string's text: